MeerkatBoss/alpha_blending/README.md

 Secondly, the compiler successfully utilizes the vectorized instructions in the optimized code.
 However, it avoids using the larger `zmm` registers, using the smaller (by a factor of 4) `xmm` registers.
-While this does speed up the program execution, we have already seen, that a greater degree of paralellism can be achieved with `zmm` registers.
+While this does speed up the program execution, we have already seen, that a greater degree of parallelism can be achieved with `zmm` registers.

 Lastly, the code compiled with `-O3` optimization level is much larger than both